dcj/Clojure-GeoSpatial-Study-Group/README.md

 Yes we need this.
 Is it currently working?

-`clojure.spec` is obviously the top priority, but I have also found great value/use for [Malli](https://github.com/metosin/malli), and in my future work, I anticipate/plan making further use of `malli`.
+`clojure.spec` is obviously the top priority, but I have also found great value/use for [Malli](https://github.com/metosin/malli), and in my future work, I anticipate/plan making further use of `malli`.<br>
 Is there a role for `malli` schemas in addition to support for `spec` (`ovid.feature.schemas`)?

 ### [ovid.io](https://github.com/willcohen/ovid#ovidio)

-When searching the Internet for regions/boundaries of interest, it is very common to find them published as ESRI shapefiles.
+When searching the Internet for regions/boundaries of interest, it is very common to find them published as ESRI shapefiles.<br>
 It would be valuable to be able to read (and potentially write?) shapefiles (directly!) in-to/out-of Clojure.

 ATM, I do not understand the completeness/thoroughness of `ovid.io`.

-Currently I use [ogr2ogr](https://gdal.org/programs/ogr2ogr.html) to convert shapefiles to GeoJSON, and then read that into geo.
+Currently I use [ogr2ogr](https://gdal.org/programs/ogr2ogr.html) to convert shapefiles to GeoJSON, and then read that into geo.<br>
 If/when the shapefile support in `ovid.io` is feature-complete and robust, then it seems like another obvious candidate for inclusion into `geo.io`

 ATM, I have not yet attempted to try/use `ovid.io`